HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 ### Known Issues

-* OKRA 32-bit binary is not available.
-Not tested and will be available in future
 * HSAIL 0.95 to HSAIL 1.0P instruction fix up is not for all universal set of HSAIL instructions.
 So it is possible to see new compilation (assembling) errors.
 * More features like device query, linker capabilities do not exist with okra API.
 May be added in future if needed.